 Can You Bake These Apple Fritters?

 Another option instead of glaze?
 Sprinkle them with cinnamon sugar when cooled.
-It’s just 1/4 cup granulated sugar and 1 tablespoon cinnamon.
+It’s just 1/4 cup granulated sugar and 1 tablespoon of cinnamon.
 You could also dust them with confectioner’s sugar.
-Or simply enjoy plain!
+Or simply enjoy plain.

-Each batch only yields about 5 fritters, so double it if you have a large family.
+This recipe only yields about 5 fritters, so double it if you have a large family.
 They are best eaten within 24 hours so if you can eat them all, maybe drop some off for a neighbor or teacher.
-I tried freezing once and didn’t like how they turned out when thawed, so it might be easier to just whip up a new batch when you get a craving. 🙂

 - 2 teaspoons baking powder